-As parts of Australia have left lockdown and borders reopen, we are adjusting to living with coronavirus in the community.
+As rules change across Australia and borders reopen, we are adjusting to living with coronavirus in the community.

 Some teens may feel anxious about catching the virus, or may be finding face-to-face learning challenging, or might be struggling to carve out time for themselves.